Ashes of Creation Bard Leveling Guide

 these strategies in detail.

-This guide offers several tips and tricks tailored to different level brackets, depending on whether you're leveling solo or in a group.
-However, we will focus primarily on group leveling, since playing as a Bard in a group is significantly more effective.
+This guide provides tips and tricks tailored to various level ranges, different bard playstyles, and whether you're leveling solo or in a group.
+However, we will focus primarily on group leveling, since playing in a group is significantly more effective.
 Your entire skill set is designed to enhance and support a party, making you much more impactful when working with others.
 As such, leveling solo is highly inefficient and counterproductive for a Bard.

 In its current state, the PvE content in Ashes of Creation is designed around group play.
 While this applies to all archetypes, it's especially true for the Bard.
 The Bard has numerous abilities that strengthen the group, but these don't translate into increased power when used solo.